Thriving environment

 When we set these targets back in 2019, we also set ourselves the challenge to increase them over the five years to 2025.
 Due to the changing landscape this is a considerable challenge to achieve.
 Despite this, we still set ourselves high ambitions to focus on lifting customer scores in all these areas to ensure our continued focus on improving.

-During 2023/24 we didn’t achieve our target across all six segments.
-This reflects a reduction in customer satisfaction across all sectors according to the UK Customer Services Index.
+During 2024/25 we fell short of our target across all six segments.
+This is a continued reflection on a reduction in customer satisfaction across all sectors according to the UK Customer Services Index.
 We do, however, continue to see improvements in other areas of our customer satisfaction measures.

 We continue to build upon our strong Customer Satisfaction improvement programme, which includes promoting our corporate social responsibility and improving brand awareness, digital presence, self-serve transactions as well as implementing an omni-channel approach.

-We have seen other strong improvement indicators such as maintaining our Institute of Customer Service Servcheck accreditation with distinction.
-We are now one of just 22 organisations in the UK to receive this accreditation at distinction standard.
-We also achieved our re-accreditation of the BS ISO 22458 Inclusive Service Kitemark in recognition of our commitment to supporting vulnerable customers.
+We have seen other strong improvement indicators such as achieving our re-accreditation of the BS ISO 22458 Inclusive Service Kitemark in recognition of our commitment to supporting vulnerable customers.

 Mindful Optimists